agnesjang98/dd-stardew-valley/README.md

 Make will install the deps and compile the mod.
 SMAPI will take care of installing it in the right place for us

+# Adding packages

+I have no clue how to do this nicely outside of visual studio.
+It's 2:30 am and I'm done trying